Individual Website Project Description

 - Use DevTools CSS Overview to check your color contrast.

-- Generate the DevTools Lighthouse report and run diagnostics for Performance, Accessibility, Best Practices, and SEO in both the mobile and Desktop views.
+- Generate the DevTools Lighthouse report and run diagnostics for accessibility, best practices, and SEO (Search Engine Optimization) in both the mobile and desktop views.

 Submission